avijeetpandey/problem-solving/README.md

 ## Problem solving :tada: :rocket:

-Repo to maintain code for problems solved using data structure and algorithms using JAVA
+Repo to maintain code for problems solved using data structure and algorithms using Python